mikhailmints/qunity/README.md

 ```bash
 ./benchmarks
 ```
 This script should take approximately 10 minutes to run.
 It will output the qubit and gate counts for the unoptimized and optimized Qunity compiler, as well as the reference Qiskit implementation when available.
+It will also draw and simulate the optimized Qunity and Qiskit circuits, and you can check that the generated results histograms look nearly identical (with minor differences due to random sampling), although these histograms are not very useful for some of the examples where the measurement outcomes are uniform over a large number of states.

 Note that the optimized Qunity results for "Grover with list sum oracle" should be 11 qubits and 13,470 gates instead of the 19 qubits and 215,104 listed in Table 3 - this was due to the fact that the implementation used in the original evaluation had a trivially fixable issue that prevented some optimization from occurring.
-This will be corrected in the revised version of the paper.
+Additionally, the Qiskit implementation of the adder circuit should have 179 gates instead of 159 - this was due to a mistake when writing the data in the table.
+Both of these will be corrected in the revised version of the paper.
 Also, note that the evaluation of the unoptimized Grover's algorithm example should time out as the generated circuit is too large - the number of qubits can be confirmed by looking at the generated `qasm_out/grover_unoptimized.qasm` file.
 The order finding example will not have a Qiskit implementation and is not supported by the unoptimized compiler, and the list sum oracle example is also not supported by the unoptimized compiler.

 ## Running the Tests